Academics-Hub/EssentialTremour_diagnostic_device/README.md

 ### `analysis.py`

-- needs to be completed, will handle the processing of the data
+- handles PSD analysis of the data

 ---